aerospike/aerospike-client-python/README.md

 ## Dependencies

 This depends on the Aerospike C Client, and all its dependencies.
+You will need to install Aerospike C Client development package.

 This was tested on Python 2.6.6, but may work up through Python 3.x.
+You will need to install Python development packages to build this.

 ## Usage